Khovanov homotopy type, Burnside category, and products: Applications

 By Fact~(\ref{item:proof-basis}), $\langle g(o_{K\#L}),g(-o_{K\#L})\rangle = H_0(\BNcx(K\# L);\F_2)$; therefore, $s^{\Sq^2}_+(K\# L)=s_{K\# L}+2$. \end{proof}

 We are almost ready to prove \Corollary{top-appl}.
 First, we tabulate some invariants of the knots $K$ that appear in its statement.

+There is some confusion in the nomenclature of knots regarding mirrors, stemming primarily from the fact that Gauss codes do not distinguish between a knot and its mirror.
+See \Figure{knot-diagrams} for our convention.
+We have followed the convention from the Knot Atlas \cite{KAT-kh-knotatlas}, using their planar diagram presentations (which do detect chirality).
+The knots in \Figure{knot-diagrams} are produced in Knotilus \cite{KIT-kh-knotilus} using Gauss codes from the Knot Atlas; however, for $11^n_{70}$, our knot diagram differs from the one produced by Knotilus (as well as the one in the Knot Atlas) by mirroring.
+Alternatively, one can deduce our convention from the value of the signature $\si(K)$ in \Table{invariants} (which, for us, is negative for positive knots).

 The values of $s_K=s^{\F_2}_K$ and $s^{\Sq^2}_+(K)$ are imported from~\cite{RS-steenrod}; $s_K$ can also be computed independently by Knotkit \cite{KKI-kh-knotkit}.
 The values of the four-ball genus $g_4(K)$ and the unknotting number $u(K)$ are extracted from Knotinfo \cite{KIN-kh-knotinfo}.
-The values of the signature $\si(K)$ and $s^{\QQ}_K$ are extracted from the Knot Atlas \cite{KAT-kh-knotatlas} (which follows the convention that positive knots have positive signature).
-The value of Ozsv\'ath-Szab\'o's invariant $\tau(K)$ come from~\cite{BG-hf-computations} (with the signs adjusted to agree with our conventions).
+The absolute values of the signature $\si(K)$ and $s^{\QQ}_K$ are extracted from \cite{KAT-kh-knotatlas} and the absolute value of Ozsv\'ath-Szab\'o's invariant $\tau(K)$ come from~\cite{BG-hf-computations}.
+We deduce the signs of $\si(K)$, $s^{\QQ}_K$, and $\tau(K)$ by noticing that all the unknotting crossings in \Figure{knot-diagrams} are positive, and changing a positive crossing to a negative one decreases $-\si(K)/2$, $s^{\QQ}/2$, and $\tau(K)$ by $0$ or $1$.
 We list $\tau(K)$, $s^{\QQ}_K$, and $u(K)$ purely for the reader's interest.